Charlie Hill

-Charles Allan Hill (July 6, 1951 – December 30, 2013) was a Native American stand-up comedian, actor, and member of the Oneida Nation of Wisconsin.
-He wrote for the television series Roseanne.
-He was the first Native American to be a TV comedy stand-up star.
+Charles Allan Hill (July 6, 1951 – December 30, 2013) was a comedian and actor.
+Hill was one of the first Native American stand-up comedians to appear on major television shows such as The Richard Pryor Show, The Tonight Show with Jay Leno, Late Show with David Letterman, Roseanne, and Moesha.
+He was a member of the Oneida Nation of Wisconsin, with heritage from the Mohawk and Cree Nations, and belonged to the Turtle Clan.
+He also wrote for the television series Roseanne and co-produced and hosted a Showtime special called The American Indian Comedy Slam: Goin Native No Reservations Needed.
+Charlie Hill was the first Native stand-up comedian ever to perform on national television, making his network debut on The Richard Pryor Show in 1977.
+He then went on to become the first Native comedian to perform on The Tonight Show Starring Johnny Carson among many other national late-night talk shows.
+Charlie performed across North America for hundreds of Tribal communities and Nations throughout his career.

 Early life and education

-Born in Detroit, Michigan in 1951, he moved as a child with his family when they returned to their homestead on the Oneida reservation in 1962.
+Born in Detroit, Michigan in 1951, he moved as a child with his family when they returned to their homestead on the Oneida Nation reservation in 1962.

 In 1969, he graduated from West De Pere High School and enrolled at University of Wisconsin–Madison, where he majored in speech and drama.
-He was involved in the Broom Street Theatre Group.
+He was involved in the Broom Street Theatre Group in Madison, WI.

-During the early 1970s, he was a member of Hanay Geiogomah's Native American Theatre Ensemble.
+During the early 1970s, he was a member of the Native American Theatre Ensemble.
 Among other productions, the ensemble performed Coyote Tracks and Foghorn at La MaMa Experimental Theatre Club in the East Village of Manhattan, where the ensemble was in residence.
 The ensemble also toured Germany in 1973 and the United States in 1974.

-After college, Hill moved to Los Angeles and worked as an actor and comedian.